 A director needs to know the set like the back of their hand, and it's no different for letting agents filming video walkthroughs.
 The property is your set, and you need to bring it to life.
 The best way to achieve this is by spending time familiarizing yourself with the home.

-Take 10 minutes to check out all the rooms and get a feel for each space.
+Take a few minutes to check out all the rooms and get a feel for each space.
 Note any storage areas or places of interest that aren’t immediately noticeable, so you can include them in the video.
 Finally, get comfortable in the space around the apartment, as this will help you plan the video walkthrough better.

 3) Set the scene